Certify Your Trail, Place or Space

 Why Partner with ANFT?

-By partnering with ANFT, your certified site will receive exposure through our extensive outreach, including:
+Becoming a certified ANFT site means increased exposure through our extensive network, including:

-- Promotion through our active social media channels
+- Promotion through our active social media platforms

 - A dedicated partner listing on our website

-- Featured on our Global Network Map of certified sites
+- Recognition on our Global Network Map of certified sites

 - A complimentary 6-month venue listing on the Forest Bathing Finder